blackflux/robo-config-plugin/test/projects/assorted/@sls-closedsource-dynamodb/CONFDOCS.md

 _Updating <a href="#blackfluxrobo-config-plugin-target-ref-managesh">manage.sh</a> using <a href="#blackfluxrobo-config-plugin-strat-ref-overwrite">overwrite</a>._

-- Enable the option for spawning a docker serverless container as default or include a DynamoDB one too for testing and deploying.
+- Enable spawning a docker serverless container as default or including an extra DynamoDB for testing and deploying.

 <table>
   <tbody>